jameramellyn/dsc106-2025-fa/labs/lab01/index.md

 Below is your lab submission checklist, please read carefully.

 1. Submit a link to your github repo.
-2. Submit maximum 2-minute video to Gradescope in `mp4` format.
+2. Submit a maximum 1-minute video to Gradescope in `mp4` format.
 The video should include:
    1. Present your final webpage and show how it is customized with your personal resume / CV.
    2. Show how your webpage resizes gracefully.
    3. Share the most interesting thing you learned from this lab.

-**Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**

 ## Prerequisites